 If you are feeling pressured that your newborn ‘should’ be sleeping longer, try to imagine if your baby slept twelve hours at night and there were no night-time cuddles or touch – this could reduce his sensory input by up to fifty percent.
 However, if your baby naturally sleeps longer stretches, chances are he will feed more often and expect more cuddles during the day to get his ‘quota’ of loving touch.
 You can also offer more touch through baby wearing and infant massage (see Pinky’s Baby Massage DVD/steaming online Video )

 Your baby’s brain doesn’t know day from night

 Newborns don’t have an established circadian rhythm or body clock.
 Being able to establish a pattern of day and night depends on neurological development.
 This means your baby could take up to twelve weeks before he settles into a more predictable pattern of longer sleeps at night and waking during the day.
 You can help this along by keeping lights dim at night and talking quietly, taking walks outside during the day, baby wearing and gently offering feeds during the day if he sleeps longer than 3 or 4 hours – but please be patient, the more you try and force your baby, the longer it can take for his natural rhythms to establish.
 Meanwhile, keep your ‘to do’ list short and try and catch up on sleep or at least rest when your baby naps.

-Pinky McKay is an Internationally Certified Lactation Consultant (IBCLC) and best-selling baby-care author of Sleeping Like a Baby and Parenting by Heart (Penguin Random House).
+Pinky McKay is Australia’s most recognised and respected breastfeeding and gentle parenting advocate.
+She’s an Internationally Certified Lactation Consultant (IBCLC) and best-selling baby-care author of Sleeping Like a Baby and Parenting by Heart (Penguin Random House).
 Download the first chapter of ‘Sleeping Like a Baby’ FREE here